YennNing/Awesome-Code-as-Agent-Harness-Papers/README.md

 | --- | --- |
 | [RACAS: Controlling Diverse Robots With a Single Agentic System](https://arxiv.org/abs/2603.05621) | 2026 |
 | [ALRM: Agentic LLM for Robotic Manipulation](https://arxiv.org/abs/2601.19510) | 2026 |

-### 🎬 Agent Personalization (Recommender Systems)

-Recommender systems instantiate the program-world abstraction at scale: user state evolves, policies are executable procedures, and feedback closes the loop through executable data, policy, and evaluation pipelines.

-*(This subsection of the survey provides a conceptual reframing without explicit citations beyond cross-references; see other sections for related papers.)*

 ---